Rohitdogra09/opcua-node-red-influxdb-pipeline/README.md

-# 🚀 OPC UA → Node-RED → InfluxDB Pipeline
+# 🚀 OPC UA → Node-RED → InfluxDB Industrial Data Pipeline

-This project demonstrates a real-time industrial data pipeline that retrieves machine data from an OPC UA server, processes it using Node-RED, and stores it in InfluxDB for time-series analysis.
+This project demonstrates a **real-time industrial data pipeline** that retrieves machine data from an OPC UA server, processes it using Node-RED, and stores it in InfluxDB for time-series analysis.

+It is designed as part of a **Cyber-Physical Systems (CPS)** workflow for machine monitoring, analytics, and future predictive maintenance.

 ---

 ## 📊 Architecture Overview

-OPC UA Server → Node-RED (Processing) → InfluxDB (Storage)
+OPC UA Server → Node-RED (Processing) → InfluxDB (Storage) → Grafana (Visualization & Alerts)

 ---